sori424/sori424.github.io/_projects/1_project.markdown

 ---

 Creating Medicine App with Android Studio at 07.2019 in undergraduate project for ICE3037.
-This app designed with android studio (lang: Java) to make users easily find information of the medicine they take.
+This app designed with android studio (language: Java) to make users easily find information of the medicine they take.
 In addition, out team included alarm function to alert users to take medicine at the right time.
+Here's the <a href="https://github.com/letsgititdana/medi">github page</a>.

     ---
     Main Function : Search Medicine & Save it to user DB